SudeepJoshi456/laptop-value-estimator/README.md

 # LAPTOP VALUE ESTIMATOR

 ## This project was built after I completed a course on Coursera.
 I applied whatever I learned during the course into this project.
+This was like a stepping stone towards future projects.

 ### This project extensively contains Data Preprocessing and an another major component of this project was model building.